On the Fourier Mean Bodies of a Convex Body

-In 1988, E. Lutwak \cite{LE98} introduced the \textit{intersection body} of a star body $M$ as the star body $IM$ given by the radial function The celebrated theorem of H. Busemann \cite{HB49} (see also \cite{MP89}) asserts that, if $K \subset \R^n$ is a convex body (i.e. $K$ is a compact, convex set with non-empty interior) that is origin-symmetric, then so too is $IK$ .
-The intersection body played a fundamental role in resolving the Busemann-Petty problem on sections of convex bodies, originally posed in \cite{BP56} and ultimately solved through a series of works, e.g. \cite{MP92,GZ94, GR94_2, AK98_3, GZ99_2, GKS99, GKS99_2}.
+In 1988, E. Lutwak \cite{LE98} introduced the \textit{intersection body} of a star body $M$ as the star body $IM$ given by the radial function A celebrated theorem of H. Busemann \cite{HB49} (see also \cite{MP89}) asserts that, if $K \subset \R^n$ is an origin-symmetric convex body, then so too is $IK$.
+The intersection body played a fundamental role in resolving the Busemann-Petty problem, originally posed in \cite{BP56} and ultimately solved through a series of works, e.g. \cite{MP92,GZ94, GR94_2, AK98_3, GZ99_2, GKS99, GKS99_2}.
 We refer the reader to the monograph by A. Koldobsky \cite{AK05} and the book by R. Gardner \cite{gardner_book} for a thorough background on the history of the Busemann-Petty problem and the development of intersection bodies.